The Micrometer

 Clock lines

 Clock lines have received little engineering assessment in the horological press, with much opinion being based on received wisdom and what has been found to work.
-This three-part paper (in pdf format at the links below) explores representative clock lines from an engineering perspective: Part 1: Stranded steel and brass/bronze lines, Part 2: Natural gut and synthetic lines, and Part 3: Comments on the significance of creep together with a few concluding remarks.

 Part 1 investigates the different types of construction of stranded steel and brass/bronze lines.
 Part 2, which is perhaps the most significant, reports on the author's creep trials on natural gut and nylon-6 synthetic lines conducted over a 6-month period and their extrapolation to a 20-year in-service life.
 Part 3 discusses the possible implications of creep on non-metallic weight-driven and fusee lines before drawing together a few overall remarks.
+To complement the three part paper, an Appendix has now been added describing the manufacture and testing of crimps for eye splices.

 Clock lines Part 1 (689KB) Clock lines Part 2 (1.6MB) Clock lines Part 3 (212KB) Clock lines Appendix (666KB)